yizhongw/EasyLM/docs/ai2.md

 ```

 You'll need to fill in the four variables above with the requisite bits.
 Once done, you can go to beaker to check on the status of your evaluations.

+*Note: this script assumes a llama tokenizer, which isn't true for anything that isnt llama 1/2.
+For those, you'll have to do the conversion + evaluation steps more manually (but trust me, it's easy work!)*.